cduan2020/LocalizedControl/README.md

 * `run_power_control.m` runs the local control design alogorithm (Algorithm 3) and dynamical simulations on a synthetic Texas power grid (`case_ACTIVSg2000.m`, obtained from https://electricgrids.engr.tamu.edu).
 The code requires Matpower 6.0 to be installed on the MATLAB search path.
 The folder `Power grid` contains supporting code and data files.

 * `run_epidemic_control.m` runs the local control design alogorithm (Algorithm 3) and dynamical simulations on the epidemics spreading over the global airline transportation network.
 The folder `Epidemics` contains supporting code and data files.
 This script uses MATLAB Parallel Computing Toolbox.
-Running this code took about 22 min on a desktop computer (Intel i7-7700K, 4 cores, 16G RAM).
+Run time: ~22 min

 * `run_brain_control.m` runs the local control design alogorithm (Algorithm 3) and dynamical simulations on the whole brain network.
 The folder `Brainnet` contains supporting code and data files.
 This script uses MATLAB Parallel Computing Toolbox.
-Running this code took about 3.5 min on a desktop computer (Intel i7-7700K, 4 cores, 16G RAM).
+Run time: ~3.5 min

 ### Utility functions: